Black Mountains, United Kingdom: Activities in the Black Mountains

-The area is popular for hillwalkers, mountainbikers and horseriders.
-The Offa's Dyke National Trail runs along the border between England and Wales, whilst both the Beacons Way and the Marches Way also pass through the Black Mountains.
+The area is popular with hillwalkers, mountainbikers and horseriders.
+The Offa's Dyke National Trail runs along the border between England and Wales, whilst the Beacons Way, Cambrian Way and Marches Way also pass through the Black Mountains.
 The Three Rivers Ride runs along the northern slopes of the massif.
 The range's northern escarpment offers opportunities for gliding, at places like the Black Mountains Gliding Club in Talgarth, hang gliding and paragliding as winds are forced up and over the hills.
 Exercise Long Reach takes place in the Black Mountains.

 Local attractions

 There are several villages and hamlets in this area.
 The Skirrid Mountain Inn has been claimed as the oldest public house in Wales and mentioned in records from AD 1100.
 Antiquities include Llanthony Priory in the Vale of Ewyas, ruined Craswall Priory, Tretower Castle, Tretower Court, the Iron Age hill fort of Crug Hywel, and the remains of Castell Dinas, an 11th to 13th century castle built on the site of an Iron Age hillfort between Talgarth and Crickhowell.
 Cwmyoy and Partrishow churches are also located nearby.

 The youth hostel at Capel-y-ffin closed in late 2007.
-The town of books or Hay-on-Wye lies just to the north.
-It was the first booktown to be established, and there are more than two dozen second-hand bookshops.
+Hay-on-Wye which promotes itself as the 'town of books', lies just to the north.
+It was the first book town to be established, and there are more than two dozen second-hand bookshops.